nongiach/sudo_inject/README.md

 #### Inject process that have valid sudo token and activate our own sudo token.

+## Description

+We all noticed that sometimes sudo doesn't ask us for a password because he remembers us.
+As far as I know this research is not yet documented, but let me know if it is.
+Indeed sudo creates a file for each linux user in /var/run/sudo/ts/[username].
+This file contains both successful and failed authentications.

 ## How to use against vulnerable system
 PS: read requirements!!
 ```sh